Overview

 Liquidity Risk.
 Investing in an illiquid (difficult to trade) security may restrict its ability to dispose of

-advantage of market opportunities.
-For example, the secondary market for certain municipal obligations
+of market opportunities.
+For example, the secondary market for certain municipal obligations tends to be

-tends to be less well developed or liquid than many other securities markets which may impact the client’s
+less well developed or liquid than many other securities markets which may impact the client’s ability to sell

 Credit Risk.
 There is a risk that issuers and counterparties will not make payments on the securities they